layo02/Deep-Learning-Hardware-Benchmark/README.md

 Figure 6: A simple model containing only recurrent neural layers for the other benchmark approach.

 ## Results
-To provide a solid baseline for comparison among different setups, we benchmarked our own computing resources and recorded the results.
-Table 2 below provides the information of our setup.
+To provide a solid baseline for comparison among different setups, we benchmarked our computing resources and recorded the results.
+Table 2 below provides the information on our setup.
 Table 3 provides the results of our benchmark for the **total execution time** on MNIST and Zalando datasets, respectively.
 Table 4  provides the results of our benchmark for the **total execution time** on GEMM and RNN.
 Finally, Table 5 provides the results of our benchmark for the **total prediction time**.

 | Component |            Setup 1           |           Setup 2          | Setup 3 |
 |:---------:|:----------------------------:|:--------------------------:|:-------:|